craig-reddin/Secure_Application_Programming_Project_Frontend/README.md

-React Student Management System
+Insecure React Student Management System

-A web application for managing student records built with React,

-Vite and in TypeScript.
+A web application for managing student records built with React, Vite and in TypeScript.

 Features